• Skip to primary navigation

 We don’t eat enough carrots in my household and when we do they’re typically covered in a glaze like these Honey Roasted Carrots or in the form of dessert.
 This side dish allows me to get some healthy vegetables in with the starchy ones everyone loves.

-I always lean towards simple sides like Brown Butter Mashed Potatoes or Fried Potatoes and Onions and these potatoes and carrots are no different.
+I always lean towards simple sides like Mashed Potatoes with Truffle or Fried Potatoes and Onions and these potatoes and carrots are no different.
 They’re just as simple to prepare.

 They’re also a beautiful color mixture that looks great on a holiday table or when entertaining guests.